IMPORTANT INFORMATION

 La Tanière Romantique - Open Park

-This sheltered seating area overlooks the slopes in a unique, intimate setting.
-Located at the end of the snowpark, on the right, it unveils an original concept: a converted heart with an integrated mattress for maximum comfort during your breaks.
+This sheltered bench offers views of the pistes in a unique, intimate setting.
+Located at the end of the snowpark, on your right you’ll find this original concept: a wooden heart bench, fitted with a cushion for maximum comfort during your pause.

-The spirit of open-air relaxation dominates this area, which is open to the four winds but partially protected.
-Please note: this space does not protect you from the winter cold, but it does offer you a stable base from which to take your hot meals and refresh yourself before setting off again to ski the area.
+The spirit of relaxation and open air infuses this spot, which is open to the four winds but partially protected.
+Please note that this space is not intended to shelter you from winter cold but offer a stable seat in which to get out your meal and dine comfortably before heading back to the slopes.

 12345